benblamey/mindful_surfing/readme.md

 A Chrome browser extension to help avoid wasting excessive time -- or retain "mindfulness" when browsing.

+Unlike many other extensions which block time on specific 'distracting' sites, this extension instead focuses on the time the browser has been running.

 Two features, each of which can be enabled independently:

 1. An absolute limit on the duration of the browser session, after this time, the browser will be closed.
 Notifications warn of  pending shutdown.